Zac Fulton

-Zac Fulton (born 14 August 2001) is an Australian rugby league footballer who plays as a forward for the Bradford Bulls in the RFL Championship.
-Zac is of Aboriginal descent.
+Zac Fulton (born 14 August 2001) is an Australian rugby league footballer who plays as a forward for the Bradford Bulls in the Super League.

 Background

 Fulton made history by being the first third generation of his family to play first grade at the one club, being the son of Scott and grandson of Rugby league Immortal, Bob.

+He is of British and part Aboriginal heritage, specifically English and Australian Aboriginal descent.

 Playing career

 Manly-Warringah Sea Eagles

 Fulton made his first grade debut in round 20 of the 2022 NRL season for Manly against the Sydney Roosters.

 Bradford Bulls

 On 5 March 2024 it was reported that he had signed for Bradford in the RFL Championship on a one-year deal.
 On 5 December, Fulton re-signed with the club on a two year deal.